Trainee Patent Attorney

-Lindsay has been a member of the life sciences and chemistry team at Mathys & Squire since September 2021, having started training as a patent attorney with another private practice firm in January 2020.
-She holds a PhD from the University of Cambridge and is interested in a wide range of technologies, including antibodies, CAR-T cells, gene therapy, microbial-based inventions such as probiotics, and genetically-modified plants.
+Lindsay has been a member of the life sciences and chemistry team at Mathys & Squire since September 2021, having previously worked at another private practice firm.
+She has technical knowledge across a wide range of technologies, including antibodies, CAR-T cells, gene therapy, microbial-based inventions such as probiotics, and genetically-modified plants.

 Expertise

-Since starting her training, Lindsay has gained experience in patent drafting, prosecution and opposition of patent applications in the UK, Europe and worldwide.
+Lindsay has experience in patent drafting, prosecution and opposition of patent applications in the UK, Europe and worldwide.
 She has worked on cases from a variety of clients, including multinational companies, SMEs and academic institutions, across the chemical and pharmaceutical fields.
-She has experience in inventions relating to gene therapies, antibodies, vaccines, chimeric antigen receptors, genetically-modified plants, food enzymes, and even anti-wrinkle creams (amongst others).
+She has particular experience in antibodies, chimeric antigen receptors, gene therapies, vaccines and genetically modified microorganisms.

 Academic